Combat Deep Water Fear

-Do you ever get that lurching feeling in your stomach when the bottom of the lake, riverbed or ocean disappears as you swim out into deeper waters?
-Your body starts to heighten its awareness of the watery surroundings and you become acutely conscious of the depth of the water beneath you.
+DO YOU EVER get that lurching feeling in your stomach when the bottom of the lake, riverbed or ocean disappears as you swim out into deeper waters?
+Your body starts to heighten its awareness of your surroundings and you become acutely conscious of the depth of the water beneath you.

 Wild swimming in the deep water of rivers, lakes, oceans and between islands is a lot of fun and a rewarding experience, provided you can manage and overcome any natural sense of deep water fear that you may experience.
 Often, the feelings of gratitude, confidence and achievement that you earn from these kinds of experiences are exponentially linked in proportion with how scared you felt about the swim before you started.
 The more of a challenge it is for you personally, the greater the feelings of accomplishment at the end.